 grams=ounces×28.349523125\mathrm{grams} = \mathrm{ounces} \times 28.349523125

-If the context is precious metals, check first.
-A troy ounce is a different unit, so this oz to g factor does not apply automatically.
+The factor 28.34952312528.349523125 is the number of grams in one avoirdupois ounce.
+If your context is precious metals, stop and check first: a troy ounce is a different unit, so this oz-to-g factor does not apply automatically.

 Worked example: convert 55 oz to g